jrubes/PIA-Tunnel/ReadMe.txt

 12) see if you have Internet access by sending a few pings to google ping -c 5 google.com

-13) everything should be ready to create the VPN tunnel. you may now use the following commands pia-start <location>
+13) everything should be ready to create the VPN tunnel.
+	*you should run "pia-update" before using any of the other commands*

+	pia-start <location>
 		Will create a new VPN connection and setup the firewall.
 Calling this command without a location will display a list of available locations.
 		Example: